nikksno/cookieconsent/README.md

 --------

 * Fully functional and beautifully designed
+* Fun and easy to customize
 * Free and open source
+* Allows for implicit or explicit consent aquisition from the user and temporarily blocks cookies if needed
+* Allows users to opt into cookies for all websites running this script
+* Allows you to prevent the banner from showing if the user appears to be outside the EU
 * Developed by actual web designers [with a few refinements added in by an amateur computer freak]
 * Has all of the original [cookieconsent](https://github.com/silktide/cookieconsent) features
 * Liberally backports [cookieconsent v2](https://github.com/silktide/cookieconsent2)'s responsive and elegant design
+* Is awesome.
+Period.

 Limitations
 --------